alansferreira/AspNet.Identity.LiteDB/README.md

 LiteDB.AspNet.Identity
 =======================

-This library was constructed based on the [MongoDB.AspNet.Identity] from https://github.com/InspectorIT.
+This library was constructed based on the [MongoDB.AspNet.Identity](https://github.com/InspectorIT/MongoDB.AspNet.Identity).

 ASP.NET Identity provider that users LiteDB for storage